-- Chair of the Advisory Board of Georgetown Institute for Women, Peace and Security, Washington DC, United States; - Member of the Advisory Board of Foundation for Human Rights in Cuba, Miami, United States; - Member of the Advisory Board of The Ideas Center at Miami Dade College, Miami, United States.
+- Chair of the Advisory Board of Georgetown Institute for Women, Peace and Security, Washington DC, United States; - Member of the Advisory Board of Foundation for Human Rights in Cuba, Miami, United States.

 MANAGEMENT CONTRACTS

 There are no management contracts between Julius Baer Group Ltd. and companies (or individuals) outside of the Group.